 If you're looking for a more general overview of the humidifier market, see our recommendations for the best humidifiers.
 Conversely, if you're dealing with excess moisture in another bedroom in your house, see our picks for the best bedroom dehumidifiers.

 If you're shopping at a slightly lower price point, the Vitruvi Cloud is worth a look.
 This cool misting ultrasonic model has a sleek, modern appearance and a compact body, so you can easily set it up on a nightstand or dresser.
 Its humidification capacity is marginally lower than that of the Carepod One, but it should still do just fine in all but the most palatial of bedrooms.
-You can also add a few drops of your favorite scented oils to its water tank, enabling you to use it as a diffuser.
+You can also add a few drops of your favorite essential oils to its water tank, enabling you to use it as a diffuser.
 Its narrow shape makes the tank a little tricky to clean by hand, but the unit is easy to take apart and sanitize.
 As with the Carepod, it operates almost completely inaudibly, and you can use its Night Mode feature to turn off the already unobtrusive indicator lights.

 The Crane Droplet is a fantastic choice if you're looking for a bedroom humidifier at a budget-friendly price point.
 It lacks the Levoit Classic 300S' fancier quality-of-life features, with no smartphone connectivity and no humidistat.
 Its humidification capacity is also pretty low compared to the pricier models on this list, and as a result, it's best suited for smaller bedrooms.

 The Levoit LV600S is a hybrid cool/warm mist humidifier with a higher capacity than the Levoit Classic 300S and the same wide assortment of smart features.
-That said, its bulky size can make it somewhat impractical for some bedrooms.
+That said, its bulky size can make it somewhat impractical for smaller bedrooms.

 See our reviewThe Crane Adorable is a good alternative to the Crane Droplet, as it delivers very similar overall performance.
 Its cute design and quiet operation make it a good option for kids' bedrooms.